Super Typhoon Rai

 2013 – Typhoon Bopha, known in the Philippines as Pablo, devastates the Philippines.
 We responded in the area of Mindanao, supporting over 1,200 families.

-2013 – Typhoon Haiyan, known as Super Typhoon Yolanda in the Philippines, was one of the strongest tropical cyclones ever recorded, wreaking havoc in the country. we responded with supporting nearly 3,500 families.
+2013 – Typhoon Haiyan, also known as Super Typhoon Yolanda, was one of the strongest tropical cyclones ever recorded.
+We responded with supporting nearly 3,500 families.

 2017 – ShelterBox Operations Philippines is established as a non-government organisation.

-2018 – 2,000 families were supported with shelter kits and essential household items after Typhoon Urduja (known locally as Kai-tak) and Super Typhoon Mangkhut (also know as Ompong) ripped through the Philippines.
+2018 – 2,000 families were supported with shelter kits and essential household items after Typhoon Urduja (known locally as Kai-tak) and Super Typhoon Mangkhut (also know as Ompong).

-2019 – We supported 9,580 families after the devastating Tropical Storm Usman at the beginning of the year, after three powerful earthquakes shook Mindanao island in October, and again after Typhoon Kammuri destroyed homes in December 2019.
+2019 – We supported 9,580 families after Tropical Storm Usman, three powerful earthquakes affecting Mindanao island, and Typhoon Kammuri.

 2020 – We supported families to rebuild their homes and protect themselves from coronavirus after the Taal Volcanco erupted in January, after Typhoon Vongfong in May and after Typhoon Goni in October – November.